braybaut/braybaut.com/README.md

 # Braybaut blog static files

-My Static files blog generated with gohugo and deployed to gohugo
+My Static files blog generated with gohugo and deployed to netlify